 The Office, similar to many Crown corporations, does not maintain a bank account.
 All funds are held with the Province of Nova Scotia.
-The due from government represents the net balance owing from the Province of Nova Scotia.
-The net balance owing from the Province of Nova Scotia is impacted by the annual surplus/ deficit and other revenues/ expenses incurred in the current year but not received or paid by government until a subsequent period.
+The Due from government represents the net balance owing from the Province of Nova Scotia.
+The Due from government balance is impacted by the difference between government contributions and net expenses before government contributions, as well as the change in year end receivables, payables and accruals.